Ford C-Max Energi Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford C-Max Energi are $1,270 a year with full coverage.
-Comprehensive costs around $230 each year, collision costs $422, and liability insurance is $460.
-A policy with just liability insurance costs around $510 a year, with coverage for high-risk drivers costing around $2,756.
-Teens receive the highest rates at $4,918 a year or more.
+U.S. average insurance rates for a Ford C-Max Energi are $1,270 a year including full coverage.
+Comprehensive insurance costs on average $230 a year, collision insurance costs $422, and liability insurance is estimated at $460.
+Liability-only coverage costs approximately $510 a year, and high-risk coverage costs $2,756 or more.
+16-year-old drivers pay the highest rates at up to $4,918 a year.

 Average premium for full coverage: $1,270

-Includes $500 deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and C-Max Energi models.
+Full coverage includes $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and C-Max Energi trim levels.

 Use the form below to get customized rates for your location.